 National Olympic Stadium Architecture

 For tourists who are fascinated in learning more about Cambodian architecture, this sports complex is the best site to visit.
 There are 4 overhanging flat roofs to the west side of the indoor arena.
 At the center of the roofs, there is one single column that supports each of the roofs.
 At the base of each column, there are large scuppers that helps cool down the seating.

 If you are familiar with Molyvann’s architecture style, you may notice that ventilation is important identity of his works.
 Hence, it applies the same to the Olympic stadium.
 There are several holes in the walls and below the seatings to allow air and light to flow inside.
 In the stadium area, you will find many other amazing and unique sports buildings.
 So, you will have to go and see for yourself to gain more understanding of Cambodian architecture.

-Check for more: Architectures in Phnom Penh!!!
+You might also be interested: Architectures in Phnom Penh!!!

 Being an important site of Phnom Penh, the National Olympic Stadium holds historical, architectural, and symbolic values.
 Although there is not much going on with sports activities, the architectural style of the buildings is worth your visit.
 For locals, it is one of the best sites to exercise and have fun.
 Running trails, football, volleyball, and tennis courts, and swimming pools are some of the facilities available for you.

 If you are not into sports or exercising, you can sit down and enjoy the fresh air and the views of the buildings and people doing different things.
 So note down the National Olympic Stadium in your travel list, especially during the weekends.